 Martin also was a coach for the Elite 11 Quarterback Camps (2007-08), Nike football training camps (2007-08) and the Nike Combine Tour (2008).
-He has mentored and evaluated more than 1,000 quarterbacks, including more than 30 Division I signees.
+He has mentored and evaluated more than 1,000 quarterbacks, including 30-plus Division I signees.
 He also created the "Dual Threat" Quarterback Camp and Academy in Atlanta in 2008.

 In 2007 and 2008, he also was a college football analyst for the Comcast Sports Southeast's twice-weekly show, "Talking Football," and he did a weekly radio show about college football, "Hot Tee and Touchdowns," on the ESPN affiliate in Atlanta, 680 AM The Fan.

 After prepping at Williamson High in Mobile (Ala.,), he was a 4-year (1996-99) letterman at Tennessee.
 After serving as Peyton Manning’s backup his first 2 years, he led the Volunteers to a 13-0 record in 1998, capped by the national championship following a Fiesta Bowl win over Florida State.
 He led Tennessee to another trip to the Fiesta Bowl in 1999 and was named All-SEC first team.
 He set NCAA game (since-tied 23 versus South Carolina) and season (since-broken 24) records for consecutive completions in 1998.